evopro-ag/Sharp7Reactive/README.md

 }
 ```

-the best way to test your PLC application is running your [SoftPLC](https://github.com/fbarresi/softplc) locally.
+The best way to test your PLC application is running your [SoftPLC](https://github.com/fbarresi/softplc) locally.

+## Examples

+This library comes with integrated [LinqPad](https://www.linqpad.net/) examples - even for the free edition.
+Just download the [Sharp7.Rx Nuget package](https://www.nuget.org/packages/Sharp7.Rx) after pressing `Ctrl + Shift + P` and browse the "Samples".

+[Sharp7Monitor](https://github.com/Peter-B-/Sharp7.Monitor) is a console application for monitoring S7 variables over RFC1006, based on this library.

 ## Addressing rules